shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 ### ABOUT THE MEAL

-This Vietnamese-style caramel chicken is both sticky and sweet.
-You will love the highly flavorful chicken thighs and caramelized shallots.
-I top mine with chili's, fresh cilantro, and a bit of lime zest.
+This Vietnamese-style caramel chicken thigh recipe is delicious.
+The thighs come out so sweet, but pop with a little bit of heat from the chilis.
+I top ours with serrano or Thai chilies, fresh cilantro, and a bit of lime zest.

 #### What main ingredients do I need for this meal?

 * Chicken Thighs: I used boneless and skinless chicken thighs.
 I have also tried bone-in, but I prefer boneless as I found it easier to eat along with the caramelized shallots.

-* Shallots
+* Shallots: I enjoy the delicate sweetness shallots lend to any dish.
+I use them here because they pair well with the sugar and coconut

 * Fresh Ginger